cmawer/pycon-2017-eda-tutorial/README.md

 ### 2. Set up your python environment

+#### Install conda or miniconda
 We recommend using conda for managing your python environments.
 Specifically, we like miniconda, which is the most lightweight installation.
-You can install miniconda here: https://conda.io/miniconda.html
+You can install miniconda [here](https://conda.io/miniconda.html).
+However, the full [anaconda](https://www.continuum.io/downloads) is good for beginners as it comes with many packages already installed.

+#### Create your environment

  Once installed, you can create the environment necessary for running this tutorial by running the following command from the command line in the `setup/` directory of this repository:

 ```bash